The Relationship Between College Board and ACT

 The College Board is a U.S nonprofit organization that administers the following standardized tests: SAT, PSAT/NMSQT, College Level Examination Program (CLEP), Accuplacer, Advanced Placement Program and SpringBoard.
 The College Board includes over 5,900 colleges, universities, schools and other educational institutions.
 To register for any of the College Board tests, you must visit the official website of the College Board: http://www.collegeboard.org/.

 Codes Maintained by the ACT and the College Board

 The College Board maintains a set of CEEB codes for countries, high schools, colleges, scholarship programs, college majors and test centers.
 These CEEB codes are used by other institutions in the U.S besides the College Board's internal use.
 The ACT, Inc. maintains a similar set of ACT codes for high schools, colleges, scholarships and test centers.
 However, the ACT codes are rarely used by the other institutions.
 To know about the ACT codes and College Board you can refer to the official websites of the ACT and the College Board.

 Relation between the ACT and the College Board

-The ACT and the College Board made a comparison study in order to observe the relationship between the ACT and SAT scores.
-The College Board ACT conducted this study using the test results of a group of students who took both the ACT and SAT tests.
-As a result of the study, the College Board ACT designed tables that give the concordance between the ACT and SAT scores.
+The ACT and the College Board made a comparative study in order to observe the relationship between the ACT and SAT scores.
+The study was conducted by College Board in association with ACT by using the test results of a group of students who took both the tests.
+As a result of the study, tables that provide concordance between the ACT and SAT scores were designed.
 These tables of concordance serve as a means to observe comparable scores.